Vergence–accommodation conflict: Measure of VAC

-Vergence-accommodation conflict can be quantified; typically, by comparing the optical power required to focus on objects at the vergence distance with the optical power required to focus on objects at the accommodation distance.
-In this context, optical power is equal to the reciprocal of distance, with units of Diopter (m^{−1}).
+Vergence–accommodation conflict can be quantified; typically, by comparing the optical power required to focus on objects at the vergence distance with the optical power required to focus on objects at the accommodation distance.
+In this context, optical power is equal to the reciprocal of distance, with units of diopter (m^{−1}).
 Hence the difference between the reciprocal of the vergence distance and the reciprocal of the accommodation distance characterizes the extent of VAC.

 In the example of a virtual reality head-mounted display, the accommodation distance corresponds to the distance of the virtual image plane.
-Often the optics is designed to place a virtual screen somewhere between 2 meters and infinity.
-That is, for a virtual display at a 2-meter distance, the target accommodation distance expressed in diopters would be 0.5 D. In contrast, the vergence distance in a stereoscopic display can change freely based on the location of target content.
-For example, a virtual object by means of binocular disparity can be placed at a 30 cm distance, corresponding to 3.33 Diopters.
-In such a case, the magnitude of the VAC for a person with normal vision would be 3.33-0.5=2.83 diopters.
+Often the optics are designed to place a virtual screen somewhere between two meters and infinity.
+That is, for a virtual display at a two-meter distance, the target accommodation distance expressed in diopters would be 0.5 D. In contrast, the vergence distance in a stereoscopic display can change freely based on the location of target content.
+For example, a virtual object by means of binocular disparity can be placed at a 30 cm distance, corresponding to 3.33 diopters.
+In such a case, the magnitude of the VAC for a person with normal vision would be 3.33 − 0.5 = 2.83 diopters.

 Physiology

-The vergence-accommodation conflict is caused due to factors in human physiology like the accommodation reflex.
+The vergence–accommodation conflict is caused due to factors in human physiology like the accommodation reflex.
 VAC occurs when the human brain receives mismatching cues between vergence and accommodation.
 It often causes headaches and visual fatigue.
-The vergence-accommodation conflict is one of the main causes of virtual reality sickness.
+The vergence–accommodation conflict is one of the main causes of virtual reality sickness.

 Most people can tolerate some extent of VAC, without noticeable onset of adverse effects.
-While it depends on a particular person and viewing distance, VAC of around up to 0.4 Diopters is within comfort limits of most people.
+While it depends on a particular person and viewing distance, VAC of around up to 0.4 diopters is within comfort limits of most people.

-The vergence-accommodation conflict can have permanent effects on eyesight.
+The vergence–accommodation conflict can have permanent effects on eyesight.
 Children under the age of six are recommended to avoid 3D displays that cause VAC.
 Meta Half Dome prototypes addressed the problem with variable focus lenses that matched focal depth to vergence stereoscopic depth.
 The first prototype used bulky mechanical actuators to refocus the lens.
 The third prototype used a stack of 6 liquid crystal lens layers where each layer could be turned on and off by applying a voltage, and this creates 64 discrete focal planes.
 There are currently no production products using this technology.

 Causes

 Virtual and augmented reality

 All first-generation VR and augmented reality (AR) headsets are fixed-focus devices that can cause VAC.
 Popular examples of these devices include the Oculus Quest 2, HTC Vive, Valve Index and the Microsoft HoloLens.
 VAC can be experienced by bringing a virtual object very close to one's eyes in the headset and trying to focus on it.

-Not all 3D displays cause the vergence-accommodation conflict.
+Not all 3D displays cause the vergence–accommodation conflict.
 New types of displays are being developed that do not cause VAC, such as holographic displays and light field displays.